Poisoning

 glutathione peroxidase is an important antioxidant

 enzyme.
-While the long-term effects of this are unknown, the importance of
+While the long-term effects of this are unknown, the importance of these

-One of the interesting findings from this study was that coagulation factors V
+One of the interesting findings from this study was that coagulation

-and VIII, which contain copper and have structural similarities to ceruloplasmin (the main copper-containing protein in
+factors V and VIII, which contain copper and have structural similarities to

 plasma), are sensitive to changes in copper intake.
 Surprisingly, copper